asetalias/blog/README.md

 4) Make the changes locally and push them to your own repository.
 5) Review the changes in your repository and submit a pull request.

-*Hugo server starts a local server but hugo builds the website.
+*`hugo server` starts a local server but `hugo` builds the website.
 Be careful when using the commands*

 * * *